aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.ifc/ifcimage/entities/_index.md

 ---
 title: IfcImage.Entities
 second_title: Aspose.CAD for .NET API Reference
 description: IfcImage property.
-Gets all entities that exists in the image.
-Could be useful for walwing through them and check its properties
+Gets all entities that exists on a drawing.
+Could be useful for walking through them and check its properties
 type: docs
 weight: 20
 url: /net/aspose.cad.fileformats.ifc/ifcimage/entities/
 ---
 ## IfcImage.Entities property

-Gets all entities that exists in the image.
-Could be useful for walwing through them and check its properties
+Gets all entities that exists on a drawing.
+Could be useful for walking through them and check its properties

 ```csharp
 public IEnumerable<IIfcEntity> Entities { get; }